alexeykosh/2022-UD-Abaza-WIP/feats/Int.md

 udver: '2'
 ---

-This feature mark an interrogative pronoun.
+This feature mark an interrogative "pronoun".

 ### <a name="Yes">`Yes`</a>: Is Interrogative